 This course is intended for students of English as an additional language, who wish to improve their English, or who are attending NZQA-approved courses in Aotearoa New Zealand, rather than a direct pathway to employment.

-- face-to-face interpersonal communication,
+- participation in face-to-face interpersonal communication,

-- response to basic, context-specific texts, and
+- response to written instructions and informational texts, and

 - production of simple, context-specific record-keeping.